Updated May 2021

 - Individuals not residing in Washington will not receive benefits, even if vested in the program.

-- WA LTC Trust Vesting period for benefits: 3 of the past 6 years or 10 years without a break of 5 or more years (must have worked at least 500 hours per year).
+- WA Cares vesting period for benefits: 3 of the past 6 years or 10 years without a break of 5 or more years (must have worked at least 500 hours per year).

 Talk to an LTC Specialist